Brand new!

 Change of Heart

-In accessible, non-academic style, this book introduces readers to John and Charles Wesley and the Methodist movement they founded.
+In accessible, non-academic style, this book introduces John and Charles Wesley and the rich theological and cultural heritage of the movement they founded.

 Still available!